Value and Benefits of a Paramedic Certification

 - Employees working for CAMTS accredited medical transport programs are now required to have their FP-C or CCP-C certification witin two years of hire.

-- Assures the general public and employer that the paramedic is competent and current.
+- Assures both the general public and employer that the certificant is competent and current.

 - Can be used as a marketing tool, i.e., Our flight program is staffed by certified flight and/or critical care paramedics.

-- Can result in employing paramedics that are high achievers, have a high patient satisfaction rating, and are members of a highly functioning team.
+- Will result in employing paramedics who are high achievers, have a high patient satisfaction rating, and are members of a highly functioning team.

 - In a recent survey, specific healthcare providers who were certified were found to be generally high achievers, had a higher self-esteem, and sought opportunities for professional growth.
 These are providers that want to know the latest information in health care and take pride in the care they deliver.
 This is a valuable asset for the institution in which they are employed.

-- Employment - Every flight and ground program would like to hire a knowledgeable paramedic to fill a position.
-With the FP-C and CCP-C credentials, the interviewing institution knows this and gives more consideration to the candidate.
+- Employment - Every agency or program would like to hire a knowledgeable paramedic to fill a position.
+With any IBSC credential, the interviewing institution knows this and gives more consideration to the candidate.